-On 1 October 2016, CGIF has entered into a quota share reinsurance treaty with a consortium of reinsurers.
+On 1 October 2016, CGIF has entered a quota share reinsurance treaty with a consortium of reinsurers.
 The reinsurance treaty was annually renewed to cover 1-year period.
-As of December 2021, a new treaty was signed to cover 2022 guarantees.
+As of 04 January 2023, a new treaty was signed to cover 2023 guarantees.